code42/code42cli/README.md

 ## Security Data and Alerts

-Using the CLI, you can query for security events and alerts and send them to three possible destination types:
+Using the CLI, you can query for security events and alerts just like in the admin console, but the results are output to stdout so they can be written to a file or piped out to another process (for sending to an external syslog server, for example).

-* stdout
-* A file
-* A server, such as SysLog

 The following examples pertain to security events, but can also be used for alerts by replacing `security-data` with `alerts`: